goldbergyoni/nodebestpractices/README.md

 <br/>

 ## 🚀 We have an [official Node.js starter - Practica.js](https://github.com/practicajs/practica).
 Use it to generate a new solution skeleton with all the practices baked inside.
-Or learn by example
+Or just it to learn by code examples
 <br/>

 # Latest Best Practices and News